open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 The documentation SHOULD describe the key components or modules of the codebase and their relationships, for example as a high level architectural diagram. |  | basics about the Frontend and Backend described in [principles](https://open-zaak.readthedocs.io/en/stable/development/principles.html)
 There SHOULD be continuous integration tests for the quality of the documentation. | yes | link checks, build checks, [GitHub Actions](https://github.com/open-zaak/open-zaak/blob/main/.github/workflows/ci.yml#L184-L194)
 Including examples that make users want to immediately start using the codebase in the documentation of the codebase is OPTIONAL. |  |
-Testing the code by using examples in the documentation is OPTIONAL. |  |

 ## [Use plain English](https://standard.publiccode.net/criteria/understandable-english-first.html)